 Prevention of eye complications

-- Visit your eye doctor (ophthalmologist) at least yearly for a comprehensive eye exam to screen for retinopathy, cataracts, and glaucoma.
+- Visit your ophthalmologist (eye doctor) at least once a year for a comprehensive eye exam to screen for retinopathy, cataracts, and glaucoma.

 - Maintain intensive control of blood sugars.